arunans23/simple-webserver-terraform/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction
 This project aims to create a simple scalable web server in Azure with the help of Packer, Terraform templates.

+This project will deploy the following resource in Azure.
+- Resource Group
+- Virtual Network
+- Subnet
+- Network Security Group
+- Network Interface
+- Load balancer
+- Virtual Machine
+- Managed Disk
+- Availability Set

 ### Getting Started
 1. Clone this repository